Scientists Say We Bred With an Extinct Human Species and It Left a Grim Change in Our Brains

 Hello!

-Genes inherited from our ancestors crossbreeding with an extinct species of humans may have left a significant and lasting impact on our mental health, according to researchers.
+Genes inherited from our ancestors’ interbreeding with an extinct human species may have left a significant and lasting impact on our mental health, according to researchers.

-A new study, published in the journal PLoS Genetics, concludes that these genes are one of the most widespread traces of our ancient ties with the Denisovans, who are believed to have mated with modern humans leaving Africa around 60,000 years ago.
+A new study, published in the journal PLoS Genetics, concludes that these genes represent one of the most widespread traces of our ancient connection with the Denisovans.
+These archaic humans are believed to have mated with modern humans who left Africa around 60,000 years ago.

-As a result of that interbreeding, us homo sapiens appear to have inherited a genetic adaptation involved in zinc regulation that may have helped them weather the colder climates of the day — but at the same time may have been responsible for predisposing us to depression and all kinds of mental disorders.
+As a result of that interbreeding, we Homo sapiens appear to have inherited a genetic adaptation involved in zinc regulation.
+This trait may have helped early populations weather the colder climates of the time, yet it may also have predisposed us to depression and a range of other mental disorders.

-Unlike with Neanderthals, the more famous species of extinct human, little physical evidence remains of the Denisovans.
-Most of what we understand of them comes from their genetic legacy — of which this latest work expands our understanding greatly.
+Unlike the more famous Neanderthals, little physical evidence of the Denisovans remains.
+Most of what we know comes from their genetic legacy, which this study significantly expands.

-"We discovered that this mutation surely had implications for the transport of zinc within the cell," Bosch said in the statement.
+“We discovered that this mutation surely had implications for the transport of zinc within the cell,” Bosch said.

 “In the future, expanding this study to animal models could shed light on this predisposition to suffering from mental illnesses,” Vicente said.